Human trafficking in the United States: Florida

-Florida ranks among the top three states for human trafficking with California and Texas, placing among the nation’s top three.
+Florida ranks among the top three states for human trafficking with California and Texas, placing among the nation's top three.
 The reason for high reports is linked to a large number of immigrants, tourism, agricultural production and the high volume of ships and passengers entering through international ports.
-The National Human Trafficking Hotline’s records from 2023 found that Florida received 2,245 signals involving human trafficking.
+The National Human Trafficking Hotline's records from 2023 found that Florida received 2,245 signals involving human trafficking.
 As a result, 896 significant cases were investigated, including both sex and labor trafficking and 1,655 victims were identified.

 Several efforts have been made by local and state agencies such as the Florida Department of Children and Families (DCF) and the Office of the Attorney General, including providing assistance to victims and data collection efforts.
 While the DCF oversees the Statewide Council on Human Trafficking, law enforcement, child welfare, legal services and survivors are represented on the council.
 All Florida law enforcement officers must receive specialized instruction on how to spot and react to human trafficking.
 In addition, healthcare providers, hotel employees and massage therapists are required to learn about signs of trafficking as part of their training needed for licensing (Florida Statutes, Section 787.06).

-In May of 2024, Florida outlined new plans to better protect the state against human trafficking, including spending $4.9 million to allow trafficking survivors more room in shelters.
+In May 2024, Florida outlined new plans to better protect the state against human trafficking, including spending $4.9 million to allow trafficking survivors more room in shelters.
 Initiatives such as HB 7063 increase punishment for those involved in human trafficking, requires traffic warning signs in state-owned buildings and disallows the hiring of minors in adult entertainment clubs.
-Among the measures, HB 1127 will improve the services for victims, raise the punishment for traffickers and help prevent child exploitation in the state.
+Among the measures, HB 1127 aims to improve the services for victims, raise the punishment for traffickers and help prevent child exploitation in the state.